wazo-pbx/xivo-blog/content/articles/sprint-review-1601.md

  * The user's extension will now be displayed next to his name in multiselect boxes
  * The line associated to a device can be edit by clicking on its number in the device list

+**REST API:** A new API for managing "custom" endpoints has been added.
+Custom endpoints enable the use of communication protocols that are supported by Asterisk but not fully managed by XiVO, such as DAHDI cards.
+This new API represents an additional step towards our long-term goal of offering a PBX system that is more flexible, customizable and useful for third party developers.

 Technical Features
 ------------------